Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Progrming_interface_start_here/cft_api_in_visual_basic.md

 ---

-    title: Building  API in Visual Basic
+    title: "Building  API in Visual Basic"
-    linkTitle: Building API in Visual Basic
+    linkTitle: "Building API in Visual Basic"
     weight: 250

----
-The {{< TransferCFT/axwayvariablesComponentShortName  >}} API toolkit contains a dynamic library, which enables users to develop a {{< TransferCFT/axwayvariablesComponentShortName  >}} API application, that was itself developed in Visual Basic.
+---The {{< TransferCFT/axwayvariablesComponentShortName  >}} API toolkit contains a dynamic library, which enables users to develop a {{< TransferCFT/axwayvariablesComponentShortName  >}} API application, that was itself developed in Visual Basic.
 This library and the sample supplied have been validated for Visual Basic version 4.0 and higher.